starlightroad/pokemon-api/README.md

 # Pokémon API

 A Pokemon API that contains Pokemon data from generation 1.
 This project was created so that I can get more hands-on experience with Node.js and Mongoose.
+[View the full documentation](https://pokemon-api.devgerardoortiz.com) for more information.

 ## Get all Pokemon